-Figure 3 Generic KCSF Device Interface Layer
+Figure 4: Generic KCSF Device Interface Layer

-Serial and TCP/IP interface device types which are not supported by NI-DAQmx, would be handled as part of the KCSF infrastructure device/controller concept.
+Serial and Ethernet interface device types, which are not supported by NI-DAQmx, as well as special camera or detector controls, will be handled as part of the existing KCSF device/controller infrastructure.
 For more details refer to KAON 679: NGAO Control Software Architecture.